Coast Guard Administration (Taiwan): Scope

-International waters

 The CGA conducts fisheries patrols in international waters, particularly the north and midwest Pacific Ocean.

 History

 The CGA was established on 1 February 2000, combining the Coast Guard Command (formerly under the Ministry of Defense), the Marine Police Bureau (formerly under the National Police Administration, Ministry of Interior), and several cutters from the Taiwan Directorate General of Customs, Ministry of Finance.
 The CGA formally unifies coastal and maritime law enforcement agencies.

 It has seen a great deal of action for a young agency, participating in numerous search and rescue and anti-smuggling operations.
 The Coast Guard Administration was also recently involved in escorting Taiwanese fishing boats into waters disputed with Japan claimed by both sides as part of their exclusive economic zones.

+In the late 2010s, China escalated to grey-zone actions against Taiwan in an attempt to achieve unification with the self-governing island.
+The Coast Guard Administration had to expand rapidly to meet the rising grey-zone challenge.
+China's grey-zone operations against Taiwan in the maritime domain are meant to establish presence while maintaining plausible deniability.

 In May 2019 the CGA detained two Chinese fishing vessels for illegally fishing inside Taiwan's territorial waters.
 One vessel was 0.4 nautical miles off Taiwanese shores while the other was 2.1 nautical miles offshore.

 In May 2019 the CGA rescued six fishermen aboard a burning boat nineteen miles offshore.
 Five fisherman were picked up by cutter while the most seriously injured was airlifted to hospital by helicopter.
 All fishermen survived the ordeal although three required hospitalization.